 - After submitting the thesis, the students is required to attend a Viva Voce to defend his/her thesis

-Applicants for Doctor of Philoshopy (Business) programme are required to submit a comprehensive statement of the research which they propose to carry out.
+Applicants for the Doctor of Philosophy (Business) programme are required to submit a comprehensive statement of the research that they propose to carry out.
 The proposal should comprise the following elements:

 - Field of research